Tyler Toffoli: Calgary Flames

 On February 14, 2022, Toffoli was traded to the Calgary Flames for Tyler Pitlick, Emil Heineman, a first-round pick in 2022, and a fifth-round pick in 2023.
-The trade reunited him with former Kings coach Darryl Sutter and past teammates Trevor Lewis, Milan Lucic, Sean Monahan, Chris Tanev and Jacob Markström.
+The trade reunited him with former Kings coach Darryl Sutter and past teammates Trevor Lewis, Milan Lucic, Sean Monahan, Christopher Tanev and Jacob Markström.
 Making his Flames debut on February 15, he scored his first goal with the team that night in a 6–2 rout of the Columbus Blue Jackets.
 Toffoli scored seven goals in his first ten games with the team, but by the end of the regular season was on a pronounced scoring drought.
 The Flames won the Pacific Division, and advanced into the 2022 Stanley Cup playoffs to meet the Dallas Stars in the first round.
 Toffoli's scoring drought extended into the postseason, recording only a secondary assist in the first six games of the series, stymied by a stellar performance by Stars netminder Jake Oettinger.
 In Game 7, Toffoli scored his first goal of the postseason, ending a 16-game goalless streak, helping the Flames win the series.
 The Flames drew the Edmonton Oilers in the second round, the first playoff "Battle of Alberta" in 31 years.
 The Flames were defeated by the Oilers in five games, bringing the playoff run to an end.

 The offseason brought major changes for the Flames organization, with the departures of star wingers Johnny Gaudreau and Matthew Tkachuk.
 As a result, Toffoli was moved onto the team's top line alongside Elias Lindholm and newcomer Jonathan Huberdeau.
 He called it "a great opportunity."
-On December 7, 2022, Toffoli scored his 200th career NHL goal in a loss to the Carolina Hurricanes.
+On December 7, 2022, Toffoli scored his 200th career NHL goal in a loss to the Carolina Hurricanes, Toffoli hit new career highs in goals (34) and points (73) for the season while leading the Flames in scoring.
+He was widely cited as a highlight of what was otherwise a disappointing year for the team, culminating in them failing to qualify for the 2023 Stanley Cup playoffs.

+Following the disappointing season, the Flames organization saw significant changes in its staff, with both general manager Brad Treliving and coach Sutter departing.
+By late June it was reported that several players, including Lindholm, Mikael Backlund, and Noah Hanifin, had indicated they would be unlikely to re-sign with the team following the expiration of their contracts.
+On June 22, it was reported in the media that Toffoli had also requested to be traded.

+New Jersey Devils

+On June 27, 2023, the Flames traded Toffoli to the New Jersey Devils, in exchange for Yegor Sharangovich and a 2023 third-round draft pick.
+Toffoli played 61 games for the Devils, recording 26 goals and 18 assists for 44 points.